trixi-framework/TrixiParticles.jl/paper/paper.md

 and ease of use.
 This approach allows users not only to prototype new ideas rapidly, but also to scale up simulations efficiently.

+TODO: Summary of the rest of the paper

+# Statement of need

+Numerical simulations such as computational fluid dynamics, structural mechanics, thermodynamics or magnetohydrodynamics are often simulated using mesh-based methods.
+A wide range of mature and powerful software is available for these simulations (TODO: refs?).
+However, in certain applications, these methods reach their limits or are not designed to solve these problems efficiently.
+This is where particle-based methods offer an alternative.

+The mesh-free formalism of the methods allows for easy preprocessing, making them particularly suitable for simulating complex geometries.
+This also facilitates the coupling of different single physics into a multiphysics system.

-There are several open-source software specialized for SPH methods, including [@DualSPHysics], [@SplisHSPlasH] and [@SPHinXsys], written in C++, and  [@PySPH], written in Python.
+There are several open-source software e.g. specialized for SPH methods, including [@DualSPHysics], [@SplisHSPlasH] and [@SPHinXsys], written in C++, and  [@PySPH], written in Python.
 These frameworks emphasize performance and are often designed for specific purposes, such as SPH methods only.
-As a result, the code often suffers from unreadability, poor extensibility or specific method limitations.
+As a result, the code might suffer from unreadability, specific method limitations or it might be hard to extend new methods.

 TrixiParticles.jl provides support not only for SPH methods but also for simulating or coupling other particle-based methods such as DEM.
 Another aspect is that TrixiParticles.jl is not configured at runtime via a parameter file, as it is the case with other numerical simulation codes.
 Instead, each simulation is configured and set up by pure Julia code.
 This makes it easy for users to add custom functionality even without touching the source code.

+TODO ?: As a side note, the existing code also supports GPU implementation without the need for separate code.

 # Scientific background